Posted by Peggy Duvette, Head of Social Impact, Oracle NetSuite

 The organization is now in the midst of moving its financial system from QuickBooks to NetSuite with the help of additional SuiteVolunteers, eliminating manual data entry and creating one system of record for the entire organization.

 The Caring and Sharing Exchange is just one example of a nonprofit that has been able to take their social mission to the next level through adopting NetSuite.
-Learn more about how to get a software donations and NetSuite's corporate citizenship programs, at www.netsuite.org.
+Learn more about NetSuite's software donations and pro bono services at http://www.netsuite.com/portal/company/social-impact.shtml.

 Posted on Mon, December 7, 2015